ECCC-ASTD-MRD/cmake_rpn/README.md

 ```

 * include(ec_build_info)
-  * Produces an include file (build_info.h) with build information (BUILD_TIMESTAMP,BUILD_INFO,BUILD_ARCH,BUILD_USER,VERSION,DESCRIPTION) and an associated target (build_info) that will updated the timestamp on call to make.
+  * Produces an include file (build_info.h) with build information (BUILD_TIMESTAMP, BUILD_INFO, BUILD_ARCH, BUILD_USER, VERSION, DESCRIPTION) and an associated target (build_info) that will update the timestamp on call to make.

 * include(doxygen)
-  * Provides a Doxygen target to build the documentation
+  * Provides a Doxygen target to build the documentation.

 * include(compiler_presets)
-  * Loads predefined compiler settings optimized per compiler and platform
+  * Loads predefined compiler settings optimized per compiler and platform.

 * include(ec_bin_config)
   * Parse a file named "config.in" in the trunk to produce a configuration information script "[NAME]-config" giving information on how the package was built (compiler, rmn_version, ...):

 * include(git_version)
-  * Extracts the version from git information into variable VERSION
+  * Extracts the version from git information into variable VERSION.

 * dump_cmake_variables :
-  * Dumps all of the cmake variables sorted
+  * Dumps all of the cmake variables sorted.

 * find_package(RMN [RMN_REQ_VERSION] COMPONENTS [SHARED|THREADED] [OPTIONAL|REQUIRED])
 * find_package(VGRID [VGRID_REQ_VERSION] COMPONENTS [SHARED] [OPTIONAL|REQUIRED])